 These days, there are a range of strap options—and yet the classic choice, when it comes to dress watches, remains an elegant leather strap.
 At NOMOS Glashütte, we use Horween Genuine Shell Cordovan leather for our straps.
 This high-quality leather is hard wearing, long lasting, and develops a wonderful patina over time.
 An alternative is a soft velour leather strap or even a slender bracelet crafted from stainless steel.
 While the right choice ultimately being a matter of personal preference, an understated strap crafted from high-quality materials will present your classic watch at its best.

 It’s quite simple: elegance and telling the time.
 Typically speaking, a dress watch will have a slim profile and modest sized case.
-An understated dial with minimal complications will underline these balanced proportions and the refined simplicity of the watch’s overall aesthetic.
+An understated dial with minimal complication will underline these balanced proportions and the refined simplicity of the watch’s overall aesthetic.
 A high-quality metal case and strap will add the perfect finishing touches.
 The result is a timepiece that will add sophistication to an outfit and underline the wearer’s personal style.

 On the contrary, dress watches often feature no complications at all—date or otherwise.
 A poorly placed date window could detract from the overall symmetry of the dial.
 That said, this doesn’t need to be the case.
 In our Ludwig neomatik 41 date (ref.
 262) for example, Roman numerals are integrated into the date as well.
 The result is additional functionality that does not detract from the elegant aesthetic of the overall dial.